 Vehicle maintenance and checking

-You should make sure that your vehicle is fully legal and in a road-worthy condition at all times and arrange to have it serviced in line with the manufacturer’s handbook.
+You should make sure that your vehicle is in a road-worthy condition at all times and arrange to have it serviced in line with the manufacturer’s handbook.

 If you need further support